sopam/Counterfactual-Generation-with-Answer-Set-Programming/README.md

 # Counterfactual-Generation-with-Answer-Set-Programming
-Contains the code where we use our CFGS Framework to generate counterfactuals from Rule-based-machine-learning algorithms
+Contains the code described in the paper https://arxiv.org/abs/2402.04382 where we use our CFGS Framework to generate counterfactuals from Rule-based-machine-learning algorithms